What is the meaning of Hyporexia?

 - Respiratory diseases that produce respiratory failure.

-- Having a disease associated with the cardiovascular system, with cardiac muscle depletion.
+- I have a disease associated with the cardiovascular system, with cardiac muscle depletion.

 - Endocrine disorders as changes in the activity of the endocrine glands.

-- Reasons associated with the child’s family environment, which cause the child not to want to eat.
+- Reasons associated with the child’s family environment cause the child not to want to eat.

 In the case of older adults: